 Procedure.
 Mirroring the methodology of Study 1, this investigation initiated with participants providing informed consent and those meeting the inclusion criteria attending an initial session.
 During this session, we assessed baseline measures as in Study 1 – for details, see SI.
 Subsequent to the baseline assessment, participants underwent training in the use of the m-Path mobile application (Mestdagh et al., 2023).

 The EMA protocol spanned three months, with data collection occurring over 16 selected days.
 Participants received five daily prompts on Saturdays, in line with a semi-random sampling approach.
 The timing of these notifications was set at specific intervals throughout the day: between 10:00 and 10:30 AM, 3:00 and 3:30 PM, 5:00 and 5:30 PM, 7:00 and 7:30 PM, and finally, between 9:00 and 9:30 PM.

-Unlike Study 1, this study introduced a novel element to the protocol: the incorporation of context-specific notifications.
-In addition to the regular scheduling, notifications were also sent during well-known stressful situations, specifically before and after exams (4 out of the 16 total days).
-This adjustment was made to capture the participants’ emotional and self-compassionate responses in high-stress scenarios, thereby enriching the data with contextually relevant insights.
+In contrast to Study 1, Study 2 introduced a novel protocol element: context-specific notifications.
+In addition to the regular prompts, participants received notifications during known high-stress periods, specifically before and after exams (on 4 out of the 16 total days).
+This modification was intended to capture participants’ emotional and self-compassionate responses in real-time during stressful scenarios, providing contextually enriched data.

+The study was structured around three distinct temporal phases to assess the impact of this stressor: (1) the Pre-Exam Phase (immediately before the exam, capturing anticipation and concern), (2) the Post-Exam Phase (immediately after the exam, reflecting immediate reactions and relief or ongoing stress), and (3) the Distant Time Point Phase (a period significantly after the exam, when the stressor became less relevant).
+This time-based segmentation allowed for the comparison of emotional and psychological responses across periods of heightened and reduced stress, enabling an evaluation of dynamic changes in self-compassion, stress, and related constructs in response to varying levels of stress proximity.

-Each notification prompted participants to respond to a set of 17 questions.
-These questions were designed to gauge momentary self-compassion, negative and positive affect, decentering ability, and the participants’ assessment of a notable recent event since the last prompt.
+Each notification prompted participants to respond to a set of 17 questions designed to assess momentary self-compassion, positive and negative affect, decentering ability, and their evaluation of a notable event since the last prompt.

 Participants.